Anki vs Quizlet: Best Flashcard App for Studying [2026]

 For Medical Students: Why Anki Dominates USMLE Step 1

 Anki dominates US medical schools.
-A 2026 systematic review linked regular use to USMLE Step 1 score gains of 4-13 points.
+A 2026 Springer systematic review linked regular use to USMLE Step 1 score gains of 4-13 points.

 | Anki | Quizlet | |